neumino/neumino.github.io/movies.md

-### London Fields
+### He&#39;s Out There
-*Released on 2018-09-20, vote average 7.5*
+*Released on 2018-09-24, vote average 10*

-Clairvoyant femme fatale Nicola Six has been living with a dark premonition of her impending death by murder.
-She begins a tangled love affair with three uniquely different men: one of whom she knows will be her murderer...
-The film is based on a dystopian Martin Amis novel.
+On vacation at a remote lake house, a mother and her two young daughters must fight for survival after falling into a terrifying and bizarre nightmare conceived by a psychopath.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/qV2E8_R9kkI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/piz_KhWmYU8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>